 Today we are returning to the Personal Statement – an essential document of Tier 1 Exceptional Talent Visa application.
 You may be a real digital star but with bad and unclear wordings in the Personal Statement, your personal score during the visa assessment process will be dropped.
 I have already written a couple of articles about the basics of this document and its details.
 By the way, all of my previous blog postings are based on the Home Office & Tech Nation Guidelines, so you can always double-check the exciting facts.

 Today I need to clarify one more point.
 The question for today is: are the quotes and links relevant to include into the Personal Statement for UK Exceptional Talent Visa?

 Short answer – probably, no. But you need to understand three main things about the Personal Statement, and then you will understand why my answer is negative.

 Writing a personal statement is similar to creating your own idea for your life as a startup.
 Indeed, your life is the most important project of your everyday routine.
 What extra bonuses you will have with Tier 1 Exceptional Talent Visa?
 How will you change not only your life but the life of other people in the UK and around the world?

 Your Personal Statement has to be a monologue about your future and a couple of sentences about your past.
-But again – a past as a foundation for future achievements, not a main body of your Personal Statement.
+But again – a past as a foundation for future achievements, not a main body of your Personal Statement for Exceptional Talent Visa

 That’s why your Personal Statement has to be good storytelling.
 Start with what you already have had.
 Then – go directly to what you want to achieve with Tier 1 Exceptional Talent Visa.
 By the way, write about:

 - the city where you plan to live and why you have chosen it;

-- what will be your occupation after obtaining this visa;
+- what will be your occupation after obtaining talent visa;

 - the focus industry (or industries) that you will enter with your digital skills;